idreyn/elemental/README.md

 But that's not all Elemental can do.
 Here's the lowdown on all the different blocks that can be added to a definition:

 *  __html:__ Every Elemental definition needs an HTML block.
 When `elm.create` is called, this is the HTML that is used to create the element before any work can be done on it.
 This needs to be the first block in the definition, too.
 Identifiers prefixed with a dollar sign ($likeThisOne) will be replaced with the parameters passed into the constructor.
+Only one `html` block will be executed for every definition.

+* __content:__ Lets you specify the inner HTML of the element.
+This is useful when you want to extend another definition and alter its inner HTML while leaving the outer structure intact.

 *  __css:__ You can put an entire CSS rule in this block and it will be applied to your definition.
 Dollar-signed identifiers work here too.